github/developer.github.com/content/guides/delivering-deployments.md

 Let's break down what's going on.
 A new deployment is created by `start_deployment`, which triggers the `deployment` event.
 From there, we call `process_deployment` to simulate work that's going on.
-Meanwhile, we also make a call to `create_deployment_status`, which lets a receiver know what's going on, as we switch the status to `pending`.
+During that processing, we also make a call to `create_deployment_status`, which lets a receiver know what's going on, as we switch the status to `pending`.

 After the deployment is finished, we set the status to `success`.
-You'll notice that this pattern is the exact same as when we updated our CI status.
+You'll notice that this pattern is the exact same as when we you your CI statuses.

 ## Conclusion